 - Influence strategically – Build commitment to the organization’s strategic direction by inviting others into the strategic process, forging relationships inside and outside the organization, and utilizing organizational culture and systems of influence.

-Participants of The Leading Strategically Experience, look at issues that typically challenge senior leaders — leading change, shaping culture, leveraging polarities, and spanning boundaries to forge organizational networks built on a foundation of trust and commitment to the strategic priorities.
+Participants of The Leading Strategically Experience look at issues that typically challenge senior leaders — leading change, shaping culture, leveraging polarities, and spanning boundaries to forge organizational networks.

 The program includes a self-assessment, an intensive business simulation, and time to practice new skills and work through participants’ specific challenges.
 Participants engage in deep and relevant conversation with their peers and facilitators centered on their organizational context, strategic challenge, and building on the strong tools and methods surfaced in the program.

 The simulation is engaging, intense, and highly practical, according to Kelly Simmons, global portfolio lead of the program.

 “In the simulation, leaders run an organization in small teams.
 They have the opportunity to set the priorities for the organization and see the results of their decisions.
 They get a real time view of how their decisions influence other functions in the organization, and how the organization’s outcomes play out in the marketplace.
 In the next round, they can try out new information or a different approach,” Simmons says.